 Our digitally printed Tuvalu flags are made to a high quality, durable knitted polyester.
 Created to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All our flags have Free Delivery included.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.

 You will be taken to our online shop

 |Adopted||11th April 1997|

 |Design||A light blue field with British Union Jack top left and nine yellow five-pointed stars centre right.|

 From 1892 Tuvalu was part of the British Protectorate of the Gilbert and Ellice Islands and the British Western Pacific Territories.
 The flag flown was a British Blue Ensign with a shield depicting a sun rising from the sea and a yellow frigatebird.